knative/community/.github/ISSUE_TEMPLATE/new-repo.md

 ## Actions to fulfill

-This area is used for the TOC to track the [repo creation process](/mechanics/CREATING-A-SANDBOX-REPO.md)
+This area is used to track the [repo creation process](/mechanics/CREATING-A-SANDBOX-REPO.md).
+The _requestor_ and _sponsoring WG lead_ should perform the steps listed below and cross out the checkmarks when done.
+The TOC is involved only in the **TOC Gate** steps.

 - [ ] Add this issue to the [TOC project board](https://github.com/orgs/knative/projects/9) for review.

 _You may not be able to use the Projects quick menu on this page.
 In that case, go to the project board and use the **Add cards** interface._

-- [ ] Send a PR adding entries for this repo in `/peribolos/knative-sandbox.yaml`
+- [ ] Send a PR adding entries for this repo in [`/peribolos/knative-sandbox.yaml`](https://github.com/knative/community/blob/master/peribolos/knative-sandbox.yaml).
+Please mind the alphabetical order when adding to a list.
   - [ ] Add the repository and a description.
   - [ ] Grant `Knative Admin` the `admin` privilege.
   - [ ] Grant the sponsoring WG the `write` privilege.

-_Once the TOC has approved the above, it will merge and Peribolos will create an empty repository._
+**TOC Gate**: _Once the TOC has approved the above, it will merge and Peribolos will create an empty repository._

 - [ ] (golang) Send a PR to add aliases for `knative.dev/$REPONAME` import paths ([sample](https://github.com/knative/website/pull/187)).